Human Resources Policies

-- Overtime Pay Policy for Non-exempt Personnel
+Pay for Travel or Training for Non-exempt Personnel Policy

 When non-exempt personnel are required by the College to travel and/or attend training sessions or conferences for business-related purposes, they will be paid as outlined in this policy and as required by the Fair Labor Standards Act.
 Non-exempt personnel are those who complete time sheets.